silvestrasb/checkers-bash-py/README.md

 * Right Arrow - move cursor right
 * Space Key - select checker or put down the selected checker
 * F2 - go back to previous move

+NOTE: This code is rather primitive, no reasonalble OOP or elegant logic.
+This repo is just for sentimental reasons.